penumbra-zone/penumbra/docs/protocol/src/protocol/transaction_crypto.md

 This section describes the transaction-level cryptography that is used in Penumbra actions to symmetrically encrypt and decrypt swaps, notes, and memos.

-For our symmetric encryption, we use ChaCha20-Poly1305 ([RFC-8439]).
+For the symmetric encryption described in this section, we use ChaCha20-Poly1305 ([RFC-8439]).
 It is security-critical that `(key, nonce)` pairs are not reused.
-We do this by deriving keys from ephemeral shared secrets, and using each key at maximum once with a given nonce.
+We do this by deriving per-action keys from ephemeral shared secrets, and using each key at maximum once with a given nonce.
 We describe the nonces and keys below.

 ## Nonces